Travel Blog – Blog About Traveling | The Broad Life

 Big brands at Ximending night market.

 I will vote Ximending as one of the coolest and best night markets in Taipei.
-The reason is, you will be immersed in the bustling atmosphere but still very natural and airy, not confined like other crowded shopping areas.
-The main items of the Ximending night market are fashion items with styles from many different countries like Japan, China, or Western countries.
+The reason is, it immerses you in a vibrant, bustling atmosphere, yet it feels refreshingly natural and airy, unlike other crowded shopping areas.
+The main items of the Ximending night market are fashion items with styles from many different countries, like Japan, China, or Western countries.

 Long line in front of Xing Fu Tang at Ximending.